Charleston, South Carolina: Antebellum era (1783–1861)

 Between the Revolutionary War and the Civil War, Charleston experienced an economic boom, at least for the top strata of society.
-The expansion of cotton as a cash crop in the South both led to huge wealth for a small segment of society and funded impressive architecture and culture but also escalated the importance of slaves and led to greater and greater restrictions on Black Charlestonians.
+Expanding cotton as a cash crop in the South led to massive wealth for a small segment of society and funded impressive architecture and culture.
+However, it also escalated the economic importance of enslaving people and led to greater and greater restrictions on Black Charlestonians.

-By 1783, the growth of the city had reached a point where a municipal government became desirable; therefore on August 13, 1783, an act of incorporation for the city of Charleston was ratified.
-The act originally specified the city's name as "Charles Ton," as opposed to the previous Charlestown, but the spelling "Charleston" quickly came to dominate.
+By 1783, the city's growth had reached a point where a municipal government became desirable; therefore, on August 13, 1783, an act of incorporation for Charleston was ratified.
+The act originally specified the city's name as "Charles Ton", as opposed to the previous Charlestown, but the spelling "Charleston" quickly came to dominate.

 Although Columbia had replaced it as the state capital in 1788, Charleston became even more prosperous as Eli Whitney's 1793 invention of the cotton gin sped the processing of the crop over 50 times.
 Britain's Industrial Revolution—initially built upon its textile industry—took up the extra production ravenously and cotton became Charleston's major export commodity in the 19th century.

-The Bank of South Carolina, the second-oldest building in the nation to be constructed as a bank, was established in 1798; branches of the First and Second Bank of the United States were also located in Charleston in 1800 and 1817.
+The Bank of South Carolina, the second-oldest building in the nation to be constructed as a bank, was established in 1798.
+In 1800 and 1817, branches of the First and Second banks were also located in Charleston.

 Throughout the Antebellum Period, Charleston continued to be the only major American city with a majority-slave population.
-The city's widespread use of slaves as workers was a frequent subject of writers and visitors: a merchant from Liverpool noted in 1834 that "almost all the working population are Negroes, all the servants, the carmen & porters, all the people who see at the stalls in Market, and most of the Journeymen in trades".
-American traders had been prohibited from equipping the Atlantic slave trade in 1794 and all importation of slaves was banned in 1808, but American merchantmen frequently refused to permit British inspection for enslaved cargo, and smuggling remained common.
-Much more important was the domestic slave trade, which boomed as the Deep South was developed in new cotton plantations.
-As a result of the trade, there was a forced migration of more than one million slaves from the Upper South to the Lower South in the antebellum years.
+The city's widespread use of enslaved people as workers was a frequent subject of writers and visitors: a merchant from Liverpool noted in 1834 that "almost all the working population are Negroes, all the servants, the carmen & porters, all the people who see at the stalls in Market, and most of the Journeymen in trades".
+American traders had been prohibited from equipping the Atlantic slave trade in 1794 and all importation of enslaved people was banned in 1808, but American merchantmen frequently refused to permit British inspection for enslaved cargo, and smuggling remained common.
+Much more important was the domestic slave trade, which boomed as the Deep South developed into new cotton plantations.
+As a result of the trade, there was a forced migration of more than one million enslaved people from the Upper South to the Lower South in the antebellum years.
 During the early 19th century, the first dedicated slave markets were founded in Charleston, mostly near Chalmers and State streets.
-Many domestic slavers used Charleston as a port in what was called the coastwise trade, traveling to such ports as Mobile and New Orleans.
+Many domestic slavers used Charleston as a port in the coastwise trade, traveling to such ports as Mobile and New Orleans.